 Professional associations and employer associations have been encouraged to take part in the skills assessments and certification program (Ivanova, 2016).
 Technical experts, supervisors and managers from industry with expertise in practical work processes ensure that certification schemes meet industry needs and conform to social, ethical, health and safety standards.
 Industry representatives can chair committees or sub-sectoral committees and serve as assessors, inspectors or owners of assessment centres.
-Assessment centres were established to test employees' skills (Toom et al., 2021).
+Assessment centres were established to test employees' skills.